Blind Unwrapping of Modulo Reduced Gaussian Vectors: Recovering MSBs from LSBs

-The integer-forcing decoder solves\footnote{In fact, the restriction $\bA\in\SLk$ can be relaxed to $|\bA|\neq 0$ in the informed case, and was defined this way in~\cite{oe13b}.
+Applying the union bound, this gives { } The integer-forcing decoder solves\footnote{In fact, the restriction $\bA\in\SLk$ can be relaxed to $|\bA|\neq 0$ in the informed case, and was defined this way in~\cite{oe13b}.
 In the blind case, relaxing in~\eqref{eq:step2} the constraint $\bA\in\SLk$ to $|\bA|\neq 0$, may be problematic.
 As in practice $\bA$ is typically found using a lattice reduction algorithm such as LLL, which always returns $\bA\in\SLk$, we do not view this as a significant limitation.}

 and estimates $\bX$ from $\bX^*$, by computing

 Let